DataTalksClub/data-engineering-zoomcamp/07-streaming/extras/README.md

 ## python/

-Python Kafka examples using various libraries.
+Python Kafka examples by Irem Erturk, using various libraries.

 - [json_example/](python/json_example) - producer and consumer using
   `kafka-python` with JSON serialization